-Have you always wanted to be an entertainment journalist or did it happen by chance?
+Have you always wanted to be a journalist or did you start out in another field?

-What type of stories do you really enjoy covering?
+What type of stories do you enjoy covering the most?

-Do you make suggestions as to what stories you cover or are they assigned most of the time?
+Do you make suggestions as to what stories you cover or are they assigned to you?

 What advice do you have for PR professionals who want to pitch you?

-What should they always do and never do?
+What should those that pitch you always do and never do?

 What's the best way for someone in PR to start a working relationship with you?

 Introduce yourself to me first.
 Don’t just send me a press release and expect me to respond to you right away.
 A quick paragraph about who you are makes me much more likely to read it.